ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Related Work and Problem Statement

 \subsection{Threat Model}

-\textbf{Attack Scenario.}~This research considers $m$ participants that jointly train a VFL model by consolidating their local datasets.
-We assume that the inputs of one participant are controlled by the adversary.
-We refer to this adversarial participant as \ma, and the rest $m-1$ benign participants as $\mathcal{B}_j$ where $j \in \{1, \cdots, m-1\}$.
-We also refer to the central coordinator used by a VFL system as \mc.
+\textbf{Attack Scenario.}~This research considers $m$ participants in a VFL system $f$.
+Our attack targets the inference phase of well-trained VFL models, \textit{not} the training phase.
+We assume that in the joint inference phase, the inputs of one participant are controlled by the adversary.
+We refer to this adversary as \ma, and the rest $m-1$ benign participants as $\mathcal{B}_j$, where $j \in \{1, \cdots, m-1\}$.
+We also refer to the central coordinator used by VFL as \mc.
 The feature space $X^{i}$ of a data sample $i$ is thus partitioned into $X^{i} = X^{i}_{\mathcal{A}} || X^{i}_{\mathcal{B}_1} || \cdots || X^{i}_{\mathcal{B}_{m-1}}$ and held by different participants.
+To clarify, $f$ yields the score for the target label in classification tasks, while it yeilds the regression results in regression tasks.

 \textbf{Adversary's Objectives.}~\ma\ aims to dominate the joint inference using ADIs and extensively diminish the contribution of other participants.
-This way, \ma\ can control the result towards the direction of his will and hog the vast majority of rewards, given that only \ma\ contributes non-trivial features to the joint prediction.
+This way, \ma\ can control the result towards the direction of their will and hog the vast majority of rewards, given that only \ma\ contributes non-trivial features to the joint prediction.
 We formally define ADIs as following:

-\begin{definition}[ADIs] Consider VFL system with $m$ participants, $f(X_{\mathcal{A}}, X_{\mathcal{B}_1}, \cdots, X_{\mathcal{B}_{m-1}})$, an input $X_{\mathcal{A}}^*$ is regarded as an ADI when the output of the VFL system is not influenced by changing the inputs from participants $\mathcal{B}_j$, where $j \in \{1, \cdots, m-1\}$.
+\begin{definition}[ADIs] Consider VFL system $f$ with $m$ participants: $f(X_{\mathcal{A}}, X_{\mathcal{B}_1}, \cdots, X_{\mathcal{B}_{m-1}})$, an input $X_{\mathcal{A}}^*$ is regarded as an ADI when the output of the VFL system is not influenced by changing the inputs from participants $\mathcal{B}_j$, where $j \in \{1, \cdots, m-1\}$.
 Formally, we regard $X_{\mathcal{A}}^*$ as an ADI when the following holds: